sourcegraph/about/content/blogposts/2022/admin-analytics.md

 published: true
 ---

 Sourcegraph was created to improve developer efficiency.
-By providing the ability to see how frequently an API is used across a company’s code, by making it incredibly fast to find and share examples of how an API is used, or understand the scope of a vulnerability and fix it, we’re reducing duplicated efforts, reducing time spent looking for knowledge, and generally making development more efficient.
+By providing the ability to see how frequently an API is used across a company’s code, by making it incredibly fast to find and share examples of how a function is used, or understand the scope of a vulnerability and fix it, we’re reducing duplicated efforts, reducing time spent looking for knowledge, and generally making development more efficient.

 Delivering that efficiency to end users requires talented and dedicated admins who also deserve great tools.
-In recognition, we’ve recently taken on the goal of building a world-class product admin experience and we’re excited to release improved admin analytics to help admins understand the value of Sourcegraph.
+In recognition, we’ve recently taken on the goal of building a world-class product admin experience and we’re excited to release improved admin analytics as the first step towards that goal.

 ![Screenshot of the admin analytics page in Sourcegraph](https://storage.googleapis.com/sourcegraph-assets/blog/admin-analytics/Admin_Analytics_Blog.png)